cczhu/insight/README.rst

    :align: center

 ..
-[1] Currently, exact keyword matching is used (with some intelligent handling of white space.
+[1] Currently, exact keyword matching is used (with some intelligent handling of white space).
 I had considered creating an embedded space of tags and using semantic similarity, but there is no obvious way to set a critical similarity beyond which two photos are considered different.
    Without this, there is no natural boundary for the number of photos to return to the user.

 Requirements
 ============